-Divorce Mediation in Orange County
+Divorce Mediation in Los Angeles County and Orange County

 All parties, high-net-worth or not, must consider the benefits of divorce mediation when it comes to dividing marital assets and settling child custody disputes.
 Divorce mediation is a type of alternative dispute resolution that allows for a more confidential way of ending a relationship with less stress and conflict than litigation.
 It’s also a wise alternative for couples who would prefer to make their own life-changing decisions rather than leaving it up to a judge.